About me

 My current work centers on the cognitive compromises of the common shrew, a model species for studying brain size plasticity and behavior.

-I’m passionate about facilitating workshops, supporting digital collaboration, and making complex workflows more transparent.
+I combine research with hands-on leadership to build communities that empower learning and collaboration.
+I’m passionate about facilitating workshops, supporting digital collaboration, and I focus on making complex ideas accessible and connecting people across fields.
 You can see examples of this in my Talks & Workshops and Projects pages.

 I am deeply involved in open science practices, and I aim to advance openness, transparency and reproducibility in my daily life as a researcher.